standardsemiconductor/VELDT-getting-started/README.md

 Finally, if you have any suggestions, comments, discussions, edits additions etc. please open an issue in this repo.
 We value any and all contributions.
 Let's get started!

 ## [Section 2: Fiat Lux](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
-In this section we start by building a counter.
-Then using the counter, construct a PWM.
+In this section we start by building a counter then, using the counter, construct a PWM.
 Equipped with our counter and PWM, we use the RGB LED Driver IP to create our first running application on VELDT; a blinker!

 ### [Learning to Count](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
 We begin by creating a directory called "veldt" to contain our haskell library: